Umuzi-org/ACN-syllabus/content/sql/shop-project/_index.md

 ## Part 1: Creating a database

-Save all of your instructions in a script file - you will submit this file on Gnomio and github.
+Save all of your instructions in script files - you will submit these files on Gnomio and github.

 1. Create a database called "shop".